• FAQS

 Complications

 Without suitable care and medical intervention, an ankle fracture can lead to arthritis.
 You have an especially high risk of ultimately getting arthritis if, after the injury, your ankle appears misshapen.
-If the break is serious, you might see a bone poking out of your skin.
-If this is the case, you must take immediate medical care, as this kind of ankle fracture can lead to severe infection.
+However, if the break is serious, you might see a bone poking out of your skin.
+Above all, if this is the case, you must take immediate medical care, as this kind of ankle fracture can lead to severe infection.

-Treatment for Ankle fracture will be decided by the Orthopedic Surgeon after proper examination of the injury using X-ray or CT scan or MRI.
-He may opt for Surgical Intervention and use of trauma Implants like Malleolar Screws, Wires, Plates and Screws if other options are not effective.
+Orthopedic surgeon will decide the treatment for Ankle fracture after proper examination of the injury using X-ray or CT scan or MRI.
+He may opt for Surgical Intervention and use of trauma Implants.
+They may include Malleolar Screws, Wires, Plates and Screws if other options are not effective.

 Surgery is followed by planned Post-Operative Care including Physiotherapy so that the patient regains proper movement of the ankle.